m3t4f1v3/ebbvn/script.md

 Meepa (raul/meep.png): "Trur...and that's exactly what I'm about to do.
 Stand back, everypony."

-narrator: Meepa unsheathed his cool anime sword (he's so sugoii desu ne!) and stared coolly at the still-downed creature in front of him.
+Narrator: Meepa unsheathed his cool anime sword (he's so sugoii desu ne!) and stared coolly at the still-downed creature in front of him.
 He dashed and unhesitantly drove his sword into the fleshy hole left by Zecheru's 1000 Romanian Death-Fist attack.

 sfx raul/swordswing.mp3 plays

-narrator: The demon let out an inhuman groan before fluttering off the ground.
+Narrator: The demon let out an inhuman groan before fluttering off the ground.

 Boss: "FUCK YOU, YOU FUCKING AMERICAN...bwooaarrghghgahrghgahrgh"

-narrator: Vomit mixed with blood and guts cascaded out of its mouth.
+Narrator: Vomit mixed with blood and guts cascaded out of its mouth.

 Boss: "But don't get too excited, for I am only approaching my second phase"

 Narrator: The fly's erratic movements suddenly stopped as it remained airborne with perfect stillness.

 Boss: "Covidus Trumpus...Ignoramus!"
-narrator: Luminescent purple inscriptions manifested on the furniture, and with a poof, all the Americans in the house disappeared.
+Narrator: Luminescent purple inscriptions manifested on the furniture, and with a poof, all the Americans in the house disappeared.

 Ed enters from the middle

 Ed changes into ed/Ed.png

-narrator: Amidst this horrible blow, Ed started bawling.
+Narrator: Amidst this horrible blow, Ed started bawling.

 Ed: "MEEPA YOUUUUU WERE MY ONE AND ONLY FRIEND.....I LOVED YOU SO VERY MUCH...."

-narrator: He kneeled in front of his adversary
+Narrator: He kneeled in front of his adversary

 Ed: "Youuuu...don't kill more of my friends...please...take what you need and get Out of here..."